ktaylor63/southeast/site/content/our-services/partners-program.md

 ---
 title: 'For Private Landowners: The Partners for Fish and Wildlife Program'
 description: 'This program provides technical and financial assistance to private landowners interested in improving fish and wildlife habitat on their land.'
-url: /our-services/private-landowners/partners-program/
+url: /our-services/partners-program/
 js: /js/partners.js
 tags:
-    - 'voluntary conservation'
+    - 'Voluntary Conservation'
-    - 'private landowners'
+    - 'Private Landowners'
 aliases:
     - /es/partners
     - /es/partners/about